Unity character sprites from a photo.

 → your sprite

-Stylized likeness, real recognizability: hair, glasses, shirt, build — the cues that read at sprite scale survive the forge.
+What makes it worth slicing: the character is recognizably the person in the photo — the hair, the glasses, the build all read at 96 pixels.
 The same pack also ships direction strips and looping GIFs, so your itch page and devlog get assets for free.

 What's in the $5 pack